Minor in Asian Studies

-The minor in Asian Studies is an undergraduate level interdisciplinary program housed in the College of Arts and Sciences, with Dr. Shiping Hua as Director.
+Asian Studies is an Undergraduate level interdisciplinary program in the College of Arts and Sciences, with Dr. Shiping Hua as Director.

-3. Login using you User ID and password
+3. Login using your User ID and password

-• Choose the department of your major.
-(If your major is a language, choose Classical and Modern Languages.)
+- Choose the department of your major.
+(If you major is a language, choose Classical and Modern Languages.)

-• Check for and read admission requirements for your department if is listed.
+- Check for and read admission requirements for your department if it is listed.

 5. Click on Submit Form

-7. Please send an email message to Dr. Hua (email@example.com) to let him know that you have applied.
+7. Please send an e-mail to Dr. Hua firstname.lastname@example.org to let him know that you have applied.

 You must take 18 credit hours in courses with an Asian emphasis, including AST 310 Introduction to Asian Studies.
 Of the hours, 6 must be in non-language courses in the Division of Humanities (including approved courses in Chinese Studies, Art History, Humanities, Modern Languages, Philosophy, Theatre Arts, and Women's and Gender Studies), 6 hours must be in the Division of Social Sciences (including approved courses in Geography, History, Political Science, and Sociology), and 3 hours must be a course on the Chinese or Japanese language (approved courses in Chinese Studies or Modern Languages).